Career Definition for a Christian Artist

 Christian artists should have the ability to portray religious subjects in a sensitive manner.
 A knowledge of and adherence to standard religious texts is also helpful.
 Taking a fresh approach to typical Christian images may help artists stand out in the job market.

 Career and Economic Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for fine artists nationwide are expected to increase by just 7% between 2016 and 2026, which is the same as the average when compared to all occupations.
 Competition will be keen, and market-savvy artists with excellent technical skills may enjoy an advantage.
 In May 2017, fine artists (illustrators, painters and sculptors) earned a median annual salary of $49,520, as reported by the BLS (www.bls.gov).

 Consider these alternatives for career options in art:

 Art directors oversee the artwork and layouts found in magazines, movies, newspapers, and packaging.
 A bachelor's degree in a relevant field of study is the minimum educational requirement for obtaining a position; completion of a master's degree program may provide evidence of advanced creative and managerial skills.
-The BLS has projected a 2%, or slower than average, increase in jobs for art directors nationwide between 2014 and 2024.
+The BLS has projected a 5%, or average, increase in jobs for art directors nationwide between 2016 and 2026.
 Candidates with strong portfolios should enjoy the best opportunities.
-As of May 2015, art directors received median annual wages of $89,760, according to the BLS.
+As of May 2017, art directors received median annual wages of $92,500, according to the BLS.